vinerya/eco-code-analyzer/README.md

 - Analyzes Git history to track eco-score over time
 - Generates visualizations of eco-score trends
 - Supports custom configuration and rules
+- Allows users to contribute to tree planting based on analysis results

 ## Usage